covidgreen/covid-green-app/README.md

 <img alttext="COVID Green Logo" src="https://raw.githubusercontent.com/lfph/artwork/master/projects/covidgreen/stacked/color/covidgreen-stacked-color.png" width="300" />

+**Note: This is a reference implementation of a contact tracing app and was based on the original release of the Ireland Contact Tracing app.**

 ## Getting Started

 Following these instructions will allow you to run and build the project on your local machine for development and testing purposes.